 Permit Guidelines for Dams

 These guidelines are for landowners and engineers involved in dam construction, repair, alteration, removal, and transfer of property containing a dam.
-These activities require a Dam Safety permit from the Department of Natural Resources - Division of Ecological and Water Resources (DNR-EWR).
+These activities require a Dam Safety permit from the Department of Natural Resources.
 The complete dam safety rules are Parts 6115.0300-0520 of the DNR Public Waters Resources rules.

 What is a dam?